YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Timing also matters.
 Smoking on the evening of surgery is not the same as using cannabis after the scabs have loosened and the scalp has settled.
 Early exposure deserves more attention because the grafts, swelling, sleep position, and washing routine are all still fragile.

-Strong THC vapes, dabs, and concentrates can also be less predictable than patients expect.
+Strong THC vapes, dabs, and concentrates can also be less predictable than people expect.
 A stronger effect can mean more dizziness, panic, coughing, palpitations, or poor coordination at exactly the time when the scalp needs quiet handling.

 Before surgery, disclosure matters more than the exact label used.
 Cannabis, tobacco, vaping, recreational drugs, prescribed medication, and supplements all belong in the same medical conversation.
 That is one reason blood tests before a hair transplant and medical history are not just formalities.